 This paleo cauliflower pizza crust is gluten-free as well as dairy-free.
 It can also be vegan if you substitute the egg for a flax egg.
 This is a flavorful healthy alternative for those who are looking for a pizza while also trying to avoid gluten or dairy.

 Cauliflower is a cruciferous vegetable, belonging to the same family as broccoli, kale, cabbage, and Brussels sprouts.
-It can typically found with a creamy white color, but there are other varieties that include orange, purple, and green.
+It can typically be found with a creamy white color, but there are other varieties that include orange, purple, and green.
 You can enjoy it raw, steamed, puréed, mashed, grated, or roasted

 The cauliflower is high in vitamin C, low in carbs, and has a milder taste than broccoli.
 The mild taste makes it easy to use cauliflower as a substitute for many recipes (mashed potatoes, rice, pizza crust) while also being a low-carb alternative.
 One cup has about 75% of your daily recommended intake for vitamin C, 20% of your vitamin K, 14% of your folate, and 10% of your vitamin b6.